 A URL (Uniform Resource Locator) is simply the address of a file or resource on the Internet.
 The database URI uses the same notion to address a database on a server.
-This topic gives
+This topic gives examples of the syntax and semantics of URIs for Zen databases, particularly using the MicroKernel Engine access.

 Example Meaning btrv://myhost/demodata Database demodata on server myhost.
 The server operating system can be any of the ones supported by Zen. btrv:///demodata Database demodata on the local machine.
 The local machine is running a Windows operating system.
-The host element is required for Linux and macOS systems (see the example above). btrv://Bob@myhost/demodata User Bob without a password accessing database demodata on server myhost. btrv://Bob@myhost/mydb?pwd=a4 User Bob with password "a4" accessing database mydb on server myhost. btrv://myhost/demodata?table=class Unspecified user accessing database table named class in database "demodata" on server myhost. btrv://myhost/?table=class Unspecified user accessing database table named class in default database (DefaultDB) on server myhost. btrv://myhost/mydb?file=f:/mydb/a.mkd Unspecified user accessing the data file F:/mydb/ a.mkd as seen by the client using the security credentials of the database mydb on server myhost.
-Note that the client normalizes drive F, which means that it must be mapped at the client to server myhost. btrv://mydb?file=c:/mydb/a.mkd Unspecified user accessing the data file C:/mydb/ a.mkd under database mydb on the local machine.
+The host element is required for Linux systems (see the example above). btrv://Bob@myhost/demodata User Bob without a password accessing database demodata on server myhost. btrv://Bob@myhost/mydb?pwd=a4 User Bob with password "a4" accessing database mydb on server myhost. btrv://myhost/demodata?table=class Unspecified user accessing database table named class in database "demodata" on server myhost. btrv://myhost/?table=class Unspecified user accessing database table named class in default database (DefaultDB) on server myhost. btrv://myhost/mydb?file=f:/mydb/a.mkd Unspecified user accessing the data file F:/mydb/a.mkd as seen by the client using the security credentials of the database mydb on server myhost.
+Note that the client normalizes drive F, which means that it must be mapped at the client to server myhost. btrv://mydb?file=c:/mydb/a.mkd Unspecified user accessing the data file C:/mydb/a.mkd under database mydb on the local machine.
 Drive C is a local drive on the local machine.
 The local machine is running a Windows operating system. btrv://myhost/demodata?dbfile=class.mkd Unspecified user accessing data file class.mkd within one of the data directories defined for the demodata database on server myhost.
 Because the file name is specified with dbfile= (and not file=) the client requester does not normalize class.mkd.
 Only the server engine normalizes class.mkd into a full path.